Ashwain1502/Restaurant-website/README.md

 # Restaurant-website

-A Frontend web design developed using HTML, CSS, and Javascript for a restaurant website.
+A front-end web design developed using HTML, CSS, and Javascript for a restaurant website.

 # Steps to Download
 1. Install the zip file or clone the repository
 2. Run the index.html file on any browser.
-3. It should be running on your localhost now.
+3. It should be running on your local host now.

 ## Functions
 1. It contains the general introduction of the restaurant with the hero section.